Blackberry Chia Pudding

 Chia Seeds Nutrition

-Chia seeds are a great source for the following:
+Chia seeds are a great source of the following:

 - Thiamine, basically Vitamin B1, an essential nutrient

-- Omega-3s, an essential fatty acid considered necessary for human health
+- Omega-3s are an essential fatty acid considered necessary for human health

-Chia seeds create a gel-like substance we exposed to liquids.
+Chia seeds create a gel-like substance when exposed to liquids.
 That’s why we use it to make chia eggs or pudding.
-You can use whole seeds or for an even smoother pudding experience, learn how to grind chia seeds to create a powder.
+You can use whole seeds, or for an even smoother pudding experience, learn how to grind chia seeds to create a powder.

 Marly’s Tips